 What kinds of woodpeckers can you find in Indiana?

-No matter where you live in Indiana, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in Indiana, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)

 - Relatively small and has a small bill compared to other woodpecker species.

 - Color-wise, they have white bellies with a mostly black back that features streaks and spots of white.

 - Male birds have a distinctive red spot on the back of their head, which females lack.

 Downy Woodpeckers are one of the most common woodpeckers in Indiana!

 You probably recognize them, as they are a familiar sight in most backyards and are found in many different habitats.
 Naturally, they are seen in deciduous woods with a nearby water source.
 But these birds have adapted well to human development and are commonly observed in suburban backyards, parks, orchards, and cemeteries.

 Luckily, this woodpecker species is easy to draw to your backyard.
 The best foods to use are suet, sunflower seeds, and peanuts (including peanut butter).
 You may even spot them drinking sugar water from your hummingbird feeders!